 0609EI-09 EVALUATING Findings Using the BASELINE SECURITY SIGNIFICANCE DETERMINATION FLOWCHART PROCESS

-Upon entering the BSSDP, first determine if the finding impacted portions of the defense-in-depth provided by the OCA, PA, or VAs and could adversely impact the key attributes (access controls, physical protection, access authorization, and contingency response).
+Upon entering the BSSDP Worksheet, first determine if the finding impacted portions of the defense-in-depth provided by the OCA, PA, or VAs and could adversely impact the key attributes (access controls, physical protection, access authorization, and contingency response).

 If it is determined that the finding impacts the OCA, PA, or VA and impacts one or more key attributes, the analysis will require the staff to determine the effect on the program elements required by Commission regulations or orders.
 The number of key attributes affected by the finding and the impact the finding has on one or more of the program elements directly affect the licensee's ability to ensure the common defense and security of its facility.
 Therefore, the significance of the finding will range from very low security significance, a Green finding, to high security significance, a Red finding.
 The process for determining significance incorporates the following: